atadevel/winshutdown/README.md

 HOW TO USE?

-Enter how many hours/minutes you want the program to shutdown/reboot after, press either /Shutdown/ to turn your pc off when timer reaches 0 or /Restart/ to reboot your pc when the timer reaches 0
+Enter how many hours/minutes you want the program to shutdown/reboot your computer after, press either /Shutdown/ to turn your pc off when timer reaches 0 or /Restart/ to reboot your pc when the timer reaches 0